Leaving the Scene of an Accident

 Penalties for Fleeing the Scene of an Accident

 The penalties for hit-and-run accidents in Delaware vary depending on resulting damages or injuries.
-It is important to speak with an experienced Delaware criminal defense attorney if you were involved in a hit-and-run accident.
+It is important to speak with an experienced Delaware criminal defense attorney if you were involved in a hit-and-run.
 We will guide you through the legal process and try to minimize the impact these charges may have on your life.

 Property damage only

-Injury From Accident
+Injury From Crash

 If you injure the other driver in the crash, you face heavy fines and a one-year license suspension.
 You also face up to one year in jail.
+Even if you were driving drunk or distracted, you should stay at the scene of the accident until the police arrive.
+The consequences of leaving the scene will be compounded with the consequences of a DUI.

 Accident Resulting in Death